Newspaper Page Text

 right side.
 It was announced at the

-office of the chief that the shooting
+office of the chief that the .shooting

 will be thoroughly investigated

-Already the homicide squad ol
+Already the homicide squad of

 Ginn and Evans, chief detective,